iO-Academy/2020-feb-stock-api/README.md

 *  **URL Params**

-    0 If you would like to see active orders (Default) 1 If you would like to see completed orders.
+    0, If you would like to see active orders.
+    1, If you would like to see completed orders.

    **Optional:**